Overview

 • To challenge the Prairie Provinces’ Certified Crop Advisor exam

-Assiniboine has a number of agreements with other colleges, universities, and professional organizations, making it possible for students to apply credit taken at Assiniboine to programs at other institutions.
-For up-to-date information on agreements, visit our Articulation Agreements page.
+Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible to apply credit taken at Assiniboine to programs at other institutions.
+For information on agreements, see Articulation Agreements.

 Tools & Supplies